 Bobbie Padgett, yet another Master Gardener, has only been a resident of Old Lyme for eleven years, having married a Naval Officer and ergo been on the move for most of her married life.
 She is a twelve-year member of the Garden Gang.
 Her schooling from the University of California at Berkeley where she received a BA in Art practice, along with her traveling lifestyle during which she “collected” ephemera, inspired her to start a business designing brooches called “Bobbie-Pins.com”

 The Garden Gang friends were responsible for “The Cheshire Cat” for the 2014 Wee Faerie Village – Alice in a Steampunk’d Wonderland.

-Brothers Dave and Jeff Graybill are Old Lyme natives with ancestry in Oslo, Norway.
-This has influenced them to create a Scandinavian Viking Wee Faerie Village.
-They both run the family business in town, All Pro Automotive and co-own Graybill Properties LLC.
+Dave Graybill is an Old Lyme native.
+He runs a family business in town, All Pro Automotive and co-own Graybill Properties LLC.

 Dave studied at the Art Institute of Boston for fine arts and abroad in Florence, Italy.
 After Graduation in 2001 he went back to travel Europe to experience the different cultures and art before settling back to Old Lyme.

 Carol Hall-Jordan & Kathryn Stocking-Koza

 Carol Hall-Jordan is a life long resident of Berkshire County.
 She enjoys combining her love of children’s literature and nature to create whimsical wee folk dwellings.
 Teaching third graders for 41 years helped develop her sense of humor and love of fantasy.

 Carol’s miniature houses are constructed from driftwood, seashells, and see glass found walking the beaches in Maine.
 The moss, lichen and other natural materials are collected on daily hikes in the woods.
 Carol also makes needle felted wee folk.